nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Edits are made to a pending object which is not visible to any other user until the commit.
 If the session performing the transaction is terminated the pending object version is aborted and all changed discarded.
 The user may also explicitly abort a pending object version.

 A transaction consists of:
 * A **"new"** command to create the new object version.
-This command specifies the base version and the editing mode.
+This command specifies the base version and the editing mode: new content, append content, or random write of new content over retained content.
 * Zero or more edits.
 * A transaction ending command: **"commit"** or **"abort"** Typical edits supply the new payload at a Logical Offset and length.
 This data may be optionally pre-compressed.